stacks-network/stacks-core/docs/blockstack_naming_service.md

 * The name must exist
 * The name's state value must be the hash of a DNS zone file
-* The DNS zone file must be present in the BNS [Atlas Network](atlas-network.md)
+* The DNS zone file must be present in the BNS [Atlas Network](atlas_network.md)
 * The DNS zone file must contain a `URI` resource record that points to a signed JSON Web Token
 * The public key that signed the JSON Web Token (and is included with it) must hash to the address that owns the name

-Not all names will have DIDs.
-However, names created by the [Blockstack Browser](https://github.com/blockstack/blockstack-browser) will all have DIDs.
+Not all names will have DIDs that resolve to public keys.
+However, names created by the [Blockstack Browser](https://github.com/blockstack/blockstack-browser) will have DIDs that do.

 Developers can programmatically resolve DIDs via the Python API: